How Chiropractic Helped Me

 Fast forward to me sitting in my OB’s office at 34 weeks pregnant talking about how I can feel every joint in my pelvis being sore, and I had a concern about a previous injury to my tail bone and if that would affect a natural birth.
 The OB referred me to a chiropractor certified in prenatal care.
 If it hadn’t been my concern for a smooth natural birth I likely would not have gone.
 Even still I thought that I would just go for the assessment and decline an adjustment.
 The chiropractor examined me and with my consent patiently and gently adjusted me.
 Guess what.
 My pelvic soreness reduced dramatically, and I have been receiving regular chiropractic care ever since.

 Chiropractic care is integral for whole-body health and wellness.
-Chiropractic incorporates the restoring of normal range of motion to the joints of the spine and limbs which in turn reduces inflammation around the nerves and allows the nerves’ functioning to improve.
-The practitioner’s hands are used to correct the areas of restriction, known as subluxations, by applying a specific movement to the bone of the joint.
+With chiropractic care, normal range of motion is restored to the joints of the spine and limbs which in turn reduces inflammation around the nerves and allows the nerves’ functioning to improve.
+The practitioner’s hands are used to correct the areas of restricted motion, known as subluxations, by applying a specific movement to the bone of the joint.
 This is known as the adjustment.

 Subluxations occur with the normal everyday stressors of life, both physical and emotional.
 And they occur frequently – weekly or daily even.
 It does not mean that the joint is out of place.
 In the chiropractic definition of subluxation, the bones are within the normal joint space, but they are slightly off placement within that space.
 It has been scientifically demonstrated that just this slight change causes increased pressure on the nerves in the region and inflammation; this interferes with the neurological signaling.
 Neurological signaling is essential for life and comes from the brain to the spinal cord which is housed within the spine and then to the nerves exiting the spine which supply the entire body.
 Thus, a subluxation in one joint of the spine can negatively affect all of the organs and systems that the associated nerves supply.
 This is why every creature with a spine benefits from regular, continuous chiropractic examination and adjustment.
 Chiropractic is about more than being able to walk and move freely.
 It is about the health and optimal functioning of every system of the body.